MLB threatens pitchers with 10-game bans for altering balls

 The strikeout percentage since June 3 is 23.4%, down from 24.2% until then, and the walk percentage is 8.4%, down from 8.9%.

-While Bill Miller, president of the Major League Umpires Association, was quoted as being supportive in the announcement.
+While Bill Miller, president of the Major League Umpires Association, was quoted as being supportive in the announcement, there was no similar statement from the Major League Baseball Players Association.
+The players’ union said it was reviewing the memo and did not have immediate comment.

-Players’ association head Tony Clark, a former first baseman, said the union was discussing the matter with players and with MLB.

-“The question becomes whether rosin is sufficient or we should consider approved alternatives,” Clark said.
-“This question has become more important given the changes and lack of consistency in the baseball in recent years.”

 Players suspended for violations will not be replaced on the active roster.